web-illinois/illinois_framework_project/README.md

 The above commands assume you have a `drush` alias set up already.
 See below for adding the alias to your site.

+### Upgrading to version 4.0 of the framework (Released February 2024)

+Version 4 of the framework was released 2/7/2024.
+Instructions on how to upgrade your site can be found [in the wiki](https://github.com/web-illinois/illinois_framework_project/wiki/Upgrading-your-site-to-version-4.0-from-3.2).

 ### Upgrading to version 3.0 of the framework

 Version 3 of the framework was released 3/7/2023.
 Instructions on how to upgrade your site can be found [in the wiki](https://github.com/web-illinois/illinois_framework_project/wiki/Upgrading-your-site-to-version-3.0-from-2.4).

 ## Backing up your site